 - Intra-articular infusion (this is not an approved indication and may cause chondrolysis).

-- Impaired liver function: people with decreased liver function may have an adverse reaction with repeated administration of lidocaine because the drug is metabolized in the liver.
+- Impaired liver function: people with decreased liver function may have an adverse reaction to repeated administration of lidocaine because the drug is metabolized in the liver.